GertjanKuindersma/awesome-transciphering/README.md

 We implement the ResNet-20 cnn_infer in [./RtF_framework/cnn_infer/](./RtF_framework/cnn_infer/), which contains the following functionalities.
 - ResNet20 inference scheme (located at (./cnn_infer))
-- Masta/Pasta cipher in the FV scheme subquent the cnn_infer
+- Masta/Pasta cipher in the FV scheme after the cnn_infer
-- HERA/Rubato cipher in the FV scheme subquent the cnn_infer
+- HERA/Rubato cipher in the FV scheme after the cnn_infer

 We implement the GAWS chisqtest in [./RtF_framework/chisqtest/](./RtF_framework/chisqtest/), which contains the following functionalities.
 - chisq test scheme (located at (./chisq.go))
-- Masta/Pasta cipher in the FV scheme subquent the chisqtest
+- Masta/Pasta cipher in the FV scheme subsequent the chisqtest
-- HERA/Rubato cipher in the FV scheme subquent the chisqtest
+- HERA/Rubato cipher in the FV scheme subsequent the chisqtest

 We implement the MiniMax compare in [./RtF_framework/minimax_comp/](./RtF_framework/minimax_comp/), which contains the following functionalities.
 - compare scheme (located at (./minimax_comp.go))
-- Masta/Pasta cipher in the FV scheme subquent the minimax_comp
+- Masta/Pasta cipher in the FV scheme after the minimax_comp
-- HERA/Rubato cipher in the FV scheme subquent the minimax_comp
+- HERA/Rubato cipher in the FV scheme after the minimax_comp

 An example of Running ResNet20 inference in the RtF framework is given in [examples/resnet](./RtF_framework/examples/resnet/main.go).